Blog · By The Packaging Vista Team · June 20, 2026

 Food Wrapping Papers: Butcher, Deli, Parchment and Wax

 “Food paper” is not one thing – butcher, deli, parchment, and wax papers each do a specific job.
-Choosing the right one keeps food fresh and your branding food-safe.
-This article is part of our custom printed papers guide.
+Choosing the right food wrapping paper keeps food fresh, holds up to grease and heat, and lets you carry your branding food-safely from kitchen to customer.
+This guide to butcher paper, deli paper, parchment paper, and wax paper – and how to print custom food paper – is part of our custom printed papers guide.

 Butcher paper

 Butcher paper is a strong kraft paper used to wrap meat, fish, and deli items, and sometimes poly-coated for extra moisture resistance.
 It is durable and prints with a natural look.
-See butcher paper.
+See strong kraft butcher paper for meat.
+The uncoated version breathes, which helps meat rest without sweating, while the poly-coated version holds back moisture for wetter products.
+Its strength and width also make it popular for lining baskets and trays in BBQ and deli service, where the paper itself becomes part of the presentation.

 Deli paper

 Deli paper is a lighter, often greaseproof sheet used for sandwiches, baskets, and grab-and-go items.
 It is the affordable, brandable liner you see in delis and cafes.
-See deli paper and sandwich wrap paper.
+See greaseproof deli paper for sandwiches and custom printed sandwich wrap paper.
+Because it is thin and inexpensive, deli paper is the easiest food paper to print across – a full-coverage logo pattern turns a plain wrap into a branded touchpoint at almost no added cost.
+It is the workhorse for fast, high-volume counter service.

 Parchment paper

 Parchment is silicone-treated for heat resistance and a non-stick surface, which makes it the choice for baking and oven use.
 It handles temperature in a way wax paper cannot.
-See parchment paper.
+See heat-resistant parchment paper for baking.
+The silicone coating is what lets food release cleanly and survive oven temperatures, so parchment doubles as a baking surface and a wrap.
+If a paper needs to go anywhere near heat, parchment is the only one of these four built for it.

 Wax paper

 Wax paper is coated with wax for moisture resistance, ideal for wrapping and separating foods at room or cold temperatures – but not for the oven, since the wax melts.
-See wax paper.
+See moisture-resistant wax paper for wrapping.
+It shines for layering – separating burger patties, cookies, or candies – and for short-term wrapping where a moisture barrier matters more than heat tolerance.
+Keep it away from the oven and it is a cheap, reliable separator and wrap.

 Branding them food-safely